HL7NZ/nes-ig/input/pagecontent/createEntitlement.md

 **Scenarios for use**
 * CSC
-  * A person presents with a community services card, however the card is not returned when searching for the patients entitlements (Note: Most CSC entitlements are automatically created when CSC details are recieved from work and income (Ministry of Social Development).
+  * A CSC entitlement is not returned with a search of the entitlements service, however the person presents a CSC (Note: Most CSC entitlements are automatically created when CSC details are recieved by Te Whatu Ora from work and income (Ministry of Social Development).
-  * A dependent child of a community services card holder presents and a community services card is not returned when searching for the persons entitlements.
+  * A CSC-dep entitlement is not returned with a search of the entitlements service for a dependent child of a community services card holder.

 * PSC
-  * A family unit is eligible to recieve a pharmaceutical subsidy card.
+  * A family unit is eligible to recieve a pharmaceutical subsidy card, and no pharmaceutical subsidy card entitlement is returned with a search of the entitlements service.

 <div>
 {% include create-entitlement.svg %}